 DOCTOR OF PHILOSOPHY

-Students entering the program with a bachelor of science (BSc) degree or equivalent will complete 15 units in graduate courses including CHEM 808, but not including CHEM 801.
+Students entering the program with a bachelor of science (BSc) degree or equivalent (including students who transfer from MSc to the PhD) will complete 15 units in graduate courses including CHEM 808, but not including CHEM 802.

-For students entering with a master's degree, 9 units of graduate courses including CHEM 808 is required, but not including CHEM 801.
+For students entering with a master's degree, 9 units of graduate courses including CHEM 808 is required, but not including CHEM 801 and 802.

 ENROLLING IN THE MSC OR PHD THESIS COURSE